Attention: these hereunder documents, from a personal study, do not reflect any position of the OECD vis-à-vis the proposal.

 To quote a part of an article May 11, 2019, by Richard Asquith on avalara.com.

 Title « France marketplace VAT liabilities and split payments«

 « France is proposing to make online marketplaces responsible for the remittance of non-EU merchants’ VAT on certain transactions from 2020.
 This would be one year ahead of ‘deemed supplier’ obligations for marketplaces agreed across the rest of the European Union.

 We see the same problems of massive fraud in the United States as with the VAT in Europe which, following the split payment, would be held by the international online marketplaces.
 B²C global e-commerce revenue was $ 2304 billion in 2017, up 24.8% from 2016, according to e-Marketer.
-Online sales now account for 10.2% of total retail sales worldwide, up from 8.6% in 2016 and 7.4% in 2015.
+Online sales now account for 10.2% of worldwide total retail sales, up from 8.6% in 2016 and 7.4% in 2015.

-It could be estimated that the total GDP of the World is $ US 84,740 billion in 2018 (source IMF), the 10% of this global GDP made by online sales platforms is $ 8474 billion.
-It would not be tolerable that, by updating and taking an average rate of 20% of taxes, nearly $ 2,000 billion in sales taxes, belonging to the States of the World, would be permanently, by working capital, on the accounts of GAFA(s) and other online marketplaces!
+It could be estimated that the total GDP of the World is $ US 84,740 billion in 2018 (source IMF), the 10% of this global GDP made by online sale platforms is $ 8474 billion.
+It would not be tolerable that, by updating and taking an average rate of 20% of taxes, nearly $ 2,000 billion in sale taxes, belonging to the States of the World, would be permanently, by working capital, on the accounts of GAFA(s) and other online marketplaces!

 Dizzying sums that can be used for the worst malpractices!